babism-dev/fahrweid/README.md

 `# curl -sSL https://install.pi-hole.net | bash`

-First change in the console the password with `# sudo pihole -a -p`
+Change in the console the password with `# sudo pihole -a -p`

 After the installation open your browser goto http://your-IP-address/admin and use your new password.